SumUp vs Zettle: Battle of the Mobile Merchants

 A downside we found is that Zettle’s Card Reader 2 can’t be used offline despite being targeted to smaller mobile sellers.

 However, as noted in the pricing section, SumUp does undercut Zettle quite substantially.
 The SumUp Air is almost half the price of Zettle’s Card Reader 2.
-Still, we’ve seen the Zettle Card Reader 2 discounted to £29 earlier this year, while the SumUp is also regularly listed for £25, so your mileage may vary in terms of price.
+Still, we’ve seen the Zettle Card Reader 2 discounted to £29 at times, while the SumUp is also regularly listed for £25, so your mileage may vary in terms of price.

 How do SumUp and Zettle’s most expensive hardware options compare?